n1k0/elm-daterange-picker/README.md

 A date range picker written in [Elm](https://elm-lang.org/) ([Demo](https://n1k0.github.io/elm-daterange-picker/)).

 > Note: this package, previously known as `allo-media/elm-daterange-picker`, has moved to `n1k0/elm-daterange-picker`.
-New versions will be released from there, starting from `5.0.0`.
+New versions will be released from there, but starting from `1.0.0`.

 ## How is this useful?